No, except for the physical therapy, speech language pathology and physician assistant programs.

-When you apply to a grad program online, you will receive information about how to set up and log into your NazNet online account.
-You can monitor whether your application is complete there.
+When you apply to your grad program online, you will receive information about how to set up and log into your Admissions Dashboard.
+You can monitor there whether your application is complete.

 Application deadlines vary by program.
 Some programs have strict application deadlines, while others process applications on a rolling basis (as received).
 All deadlines are detailed on each program's how-to-apply webpage.

 Many graduate students finance their education through student loans.
-However, there are graduate assistantship opportunities available.
+However, there are opportunities to lower tuition costs available.
+Reach out to your admissions counselor for more information.

 Transcripts are evaluated when students apply.
 However, we are happy to perform a courtesy review for prospective graduate students upon request.